 As globally significant developments in the Middle East unfold daily, the Council on Middle East Studies (CMES) continues its role as an academic platform in which students and faculty can debate the myriad contemporary, historical, political, and cultural issues of relevance to the Middle East and North Africa (MENA) and beyond.
 As a National Resource Center for Middle East Studies (funded by the U.S. Department of Education’s HEA Title VI), CMES serves as a central resource for the Yale community, the region, and the nation on issues pertaining to MENA.
 More than fifty Yale faculty members in a wide range of departments and professional schools teach more than 175 Middle East-related courses, including in the four major Middle East languages (Arabic, Hebrew, Persian, and Turkish, to the advanced level).

-The major in Modern Middle East Studies (MMES), offered for the first time in 2008–2009, will have more than thirty-five courses (not including language courses) to choose from this year.
-CMES also offers a Graduate Certificate in MMES for M.A. and Ph.D. students interested in a regional focus.
+The major in Modern Middle East Studies (MMES), offered for the first time in 2008–2009, will have about thirty courses (not including language courses) to choose from this year.
+CMES also offers a Graduate Certificate of Concentration in MMES for M.A. and Ph.D. students interested in a regional focus.

 South Asian Studies Council